ARCHIVED - Annual Report to Parliament 2010-2011 - Privacy Act

 - Develops internal procedures, policies and guidelines

-Annex B provides a summarized statistical report on the privacy requests received and processed by National Research Council from 1 April 2009 to 31 March 2010.
+Annex B provides a summarized statistical report on the privacy requests received and processed by National Research of Council from 1 April 2010 to 31 March 2011.
 This section provides an interpretation of the statistical report.

-During the fiscal year, NRC received eight (8) new privacy requests.
-One request (1) was carried forward from the previous fiscal year.
-During this reporting period, NRC completed the processing of a total of nine (9) privacy requests.
+During the fiscal year, NRC received twelve (12) new privacy requests.
+During this reporting period, NRC completed the processing of a total of eleven (11) privacy requests.
+One request was carried forward into 2011-2012.

 Section 15 of the Privacy Act allows institutions to extend the legal deadline for processing a request.
-NRC invoked an extension in the case of one (1) of the (9) nine requests.
+NRC invoked an extension in the case of one (1) of the twelve (12) requests.
 Meeting the original time limit of thirty days would have unreasonably interfered with the operations of the organization.
-In summary, out of the (9) nine requests, (8) eight were completed between 30 days or under, and one (1) between 31 to 60 days to complete.
+In summary, out of the (12) twelve requests, (8) eight were completed within 30 days or less and three (3) took between 31 and 60 days to complete.

 The figures, as reflected in the chart below, indicate the number of requests received and processed over the past three years.
 The figures do not reflect requests processed informally or other queries that have been received in the ATIP office.
 NRC does expect that privacy requests and queries concerning privacy-related matters will continue to represent a significant portion of the workload.

-The ATIP office continues to work with the staff of Treasury Board Secretariat to capture the information necessary to satisfy the requirements identified in the Management Accountability Framework.
-NRC continues to work within a phased approach to improve NRC’s Info Source Chapter including the improvements of Personal Information Banks.
+The ATIP office continues to work diligently on implementing the requirements further to the TBS directives.
+The ATIP office continues to work with the staff of Treasury Board Secretariat to capture the information necessary to satisfy the requirements identified in the Management Accountability Framework (MAF).
+This year, NRC received a strong MAF rating in the ATIP area.

 During this fiscal year, NRC did not receive any privacy complaints.